 Your experience of Lake Atitlan will vary enormously depending on where you base yourself.
 Some towns are inevitably more touristy – Panajachel is nicknamed Gringotenango, where “tenango” is the suffix for city, and Gringo… well, you know it.
 Likewise, San Pedro, which is one of the largest towns, is well geared to tourism.

-I stayed in both Santa Cruz La Laguna and Santa Catarina Palopó, and enjoyed both.
+I stayed in Santa Cruz La Laguna and Santa Catarina Palopó on different visits, and enjoyed both.

 Santa Cruz is the smallest village on the lake and can only be reached by boat.
 There are two hostels – La Iguana Perdida and Free Cerveza, each having both dorms and private rooms, and offering family style dinners and a bunch of activities for guests.
 Both hostels are located on the shore, whereas the village is up on the hill, so you don’t really get much of a chance to mingle with the local community.
 Nevertheless, the atmosphere is nice.